Partitioners/SHERLOCK/README.md

 # SHERLOCKED
-This is a Season review app of Sherlock having episodes aired till 8th January 2017.
+This is a Season review app of Sherlock having details of episodes aired till 8th January 2017.

 •	View trailers and summary of episodes